kz/swanntools/README.md

 ---

 Observing the above process multiple times, you will find that the value of `XX` (and therefore `YY`) sent by your web client will increase by one or more every time you log in.
 I can only guess the possible reasons.
 Perhaps it may be to track sessions?
+However, it appears that from running the [src/authenticate.go](src/authenticate.go) script for multiple intent values, the **the intent value does not need to increment** and can stay constant.